robmar270/Portfolio_Robin.Martin/Monthly Reviews Project/README.md

 - **Logging**: Tracks and displays the recipients of each email.

 ### Usage Restrictions
-Please note that this project contains proprietary information and code.
-It is not available for public or commercial use without prior written consent from me.
-For more information on obtaining permission or discussing potential uses, please contact me directly.
+Copyright [2024] [Robin Martin] All Rights Reserved

+Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited without the prior written permission of Robin Martin.

+For permissions or inquiries, please contact: [robin.martin35@gmail.com]